Juanchimienti/php_composer/README.md

-# php70_composer
+# php_composer
-php 7.0 with composer and intl module
+php with composer and intl module for building EB images